 The Zalman M. Schachter-Shalomi Collection, currently in the process of being fully digitized, forms the core of a larger Jewish Renewal Archives at the University of Colorado.
 This collection includes personal papers, manuscripts, publications, as well as a wealth of audio and visual materials.
 Important subjects and categories within the collection include: Jewish Renewal and Jewish Spiritual Practice, Hasidism and Kabbalah, Deep Ecumenism and Psychology of Religion, Spiritual Ecology and Spiritual Eldering, and Schachter-Shalomi’s unique theory of Paradigm Shift.
 All of these materials also provide insight and historical background on the Jewish Renewal Movement as seen through the lens of Schachter-Shalomi, the founder and inspiration of the movement.

-Rabbi Zalman Schachter-Shalomi (b.1924), is generally considered one of the most significant Jewish spiritual leaders of the 20th and 21st centuries.
-A Holocaust survivor, early associated with Habad-Lubavitch Hasidism, Schachter-Shalomi went on to teach Jewish Mysticism and Pyschology of Religion at various universities, and to found the influential Jewish Renewal and Spiritual Eldering movements.
-Today, he is considered one of the world’s leading teachers of Hasidism and Kabbalah, and known for his deep engagement and dialogue with leaders of other religious traditions.
+Rabbi Zalman Schachter-Shalomi (b.
+1924), passed away peacefully on July 3, 2014 at the age of 89.
+Reb Zalman was considered one of the most significant Jewish spiritual leaders of the 20th and 21st centuries.
+A Holocaust survivor, initially associated with Habad-Lubavitch Hasidism, Schachter-Shalomi went on to teach Jewish Mysticism and Psychology of Religion at various universities, and to found the influential Jewish Renewal and Spiritual Eldering movements.
+A prominent teacher of Hasidism and Kabbalah, he was known for his deep engagement and dialogue with leaders of other religious traditions.